Coating Weight, Thickness & Density Calculator

 Use the calculation to guide better measurement and tighter process control

-Once coating specifications are converted correctly, the next step is controlling them in production.
-Gauge Advisor supports coating applications with real-time measurement approaches for continuous webs and fixed-point parts, helping manufacturers reduce variation, improve consistency, and lower scrap.
+Once coating specifications are converted correctly, the next step is deciding how those variables should be measured in production.
+Gauge Advisor supports coating applications with real-time and off-line measurement approaches for continuous webs, coated films, battery materials, papers, foils, and fixed-point parts.

 Continuous webs

-Monitor coating weight and profile across battery, film, and converting lines.
+Monitor coating weight, thickness, or profile across battery, film, paper, foil, and converting lines.

 Fixed-point parts

-Measure coating thickness on components where manual checks are too slow or inconsistent.
+Measure coating thickness on components where manual checks are too slow, inconsistent, or operator-dependent.

 Faster troubleshooting

-Separate true process variation from density shifts or conversion mistakes.
+Separate true coating variation from density changes, unit conversion errors, or specification misunderstandings.

-Connect coating variation directly to waste, yield, and quality cost.
+Connect coating variation to material waste, yield loss, scrap, rework, and quality cost.

 Navigating Coating Specifications: From Nanometers to Mils